Hello and welcome to my Lib Tech Hot Knife review.

 The Hot Knife is quite aggressive.
 But it’s also got a twin shape and a centered stance.
 This makes it great for freestyle.
 And it’s got plenty of pop – so it’s great for jumps.

-Also it’s a mostly camber board (very mild rocker between the bindings), so it’s great for those that love camber but still want to be riding freestyle – but also want to be able to ride the groomers and lay down some good aggressive carves.
+It’s a mostly camber board (Lib Tech’s C3 Camber – very mild rocker between the bindings), so it’s great for those that love camber but still want to be riding freestyle – but also want to be able to ride the groomers and lay down some good aggressive carves.

 If that’s wetting your appetite then this board might be for you.